-Split horizon is one of the features of distance vector routing protocols that prevents them.
+Split horizon is one of the features of distance vector routing protocols that prevents routing loops.
 This feature prevents a router from advertising a route back onto the interface from which it was learned.

-For example, consider the following network topology.
+Consider the following network topology:

-Consider the following example.
+Consider the following example:

 An example will help you understand the concept better.
 Consider the following network topology.

 Router R1 has advertised its directly connected subnet 10.0.1.0/24 through RIP.
-After some period of time, the interface Fa0/1 on R1 fails and router R1 sends the poisoned route to R2.
+After some period of time, the interface Fa0/1 on R1 fails and the router R1 sends the poisoned route to R2.
 R2 receives the routing update, marks the route as unreachable and starts the holddown timer.
 During that time all updates from any other routers about that route are ignored to prevent routing loops.
 If interface Fa0/1 on R1 comes back up, R1 again advertises the route.
 R2 process that update even if the holddown timer is still running, because the update is sent by the same router that originally advertised the route.